DanPetrov1/SpringSecurityApp/README.md

 # SpringSecurityApp
-Spring MVC + JSP + MySQL
+Spring (MVC, Security, JSP) + Hibernate + MySQL + Maven + Bootstrap

-You can log in or registrate your user.
-After registration you should activate your user by the activation code which will get on your email.
+User authorithation and registration.
+After registration you should confirm your registration by email.
+In app you can update user's password, add new users.